 Some people still cringe at the word sex.
-I actually came from a place where talking about it in the family is a taboo.
-Even dragging sex into conversations among friends used to be embarrassing.
+I actually come from a place where talking about it in the family is a taboo.
+Even dragging sex into conversations among friends used to be embarrassing for me.
 Now that I’m married, I don’t shy away from it anymore.
 I now believe that sex isn’t a crime or something one should be ashamed to talk about.
 It’s just that some people do a nefarious scheme that leads to making a stain on its beauty.
 And some people aren’t enlightened enough to appreciate such gift.
 Sex is a beautiful thing for me to do now.
 I feel free.
 No fear of judgment.
 Who judges a woman making love to her own husband?

 Lately, I’ve been having these questions in my head.
 When is sex too much in marriage?
 And when is it healthy?
 Is it normal to incorporate elements of fantasy and tools?
 If so, when is it not normal?
 I could go on and on.